-Grant Example Activities Assessment Criteria

-Category

-Environment & sustainability Climate emergency engagement projects which engage community to take genuine and measurable action on the climate emergency Climate emergency projects which build the resilience of our communities to avoid heat stress and fuel poverty Waste reduction, food security, sustainable food production, increased food recycling and stimulation of local circular economy community initiatives.
+Grant Category Example Activities Assessment Criteria Environment & sustainability Climate emergency engagement projects which engage community to take genuine and measurable action on the climate emergency Climate emergency projects which build the resilience of our communities to avoid heat stress and fuel poverty Waste reduction, food security, sustainable food production, increased food recycling and stimulation of local circular economy community initiatives.
 Biodiversity Sustainable transport: projects which increase sustainable transport use Community need (20%) Does the application support the priority areas?
 What evidence is there to support the need?
-Does the project address the community/ environmental needs?
+Does the project address the community/environmental needs?
 Has the application appropriately engaged with the local community?
 Community benefit (25%) Does the proposal identify the expected outputs and outcomes?
 Is there a clear link between the community need, the community outcomes and the activities that will be delivered?
 Does the application address environmental sustainability?
 Environmental benefit (30%) Does the proposal identify the expected outputs and outcomes?
 Is there a clear link between the need, the outcomes and the activities that will be delivered?
-Does the proposal identify the expected outputs and outcomes?
-Is there a clear link between the need, the outcomes and the activities that will be delivered?
-Does the proposal identify and planning (25%) Is the application well planned and achievable within the time-frame?
+Organisational capacity and planning (25%) Is the application well planned and achievable within the timeframe?
 Does the application include clear evaluation processes and methods?
 Does the budget accurately reflect the scope and scale of the application?